plutarc

 Trend Following

 Components that identify and follow the direction of price trends.
-These include moving average crossovers, ADX (Average Directional Index), Supertrend, and swing structure analysis.
+These include moving average crossovers, ADX (Average Directional Index), Supertrend, Donchian Channels, Ichimoku Cloud, Parabolic SAR, Aroon, swing structure analysis, multi-timeframe trend alignment, and higher-timeframe support/resistance zones.
 They work best in trending markets and help determine the dominant market direction.

 Momentum

 Components that measure the speed and strength of price movements.
-RSI (Relative Strength Index), MACD, Stochastic Oscillator, and price action patterns fall into this category.
+RSI (Relative Strength Index), MACD, Stochastic Oscillator, CCI (Commodity Channel Index), ROC (Rate of Change), and price action patterns fall into this category.
 They help identify overbought/oversold conditions and momentum shifts.

 Volatility

 Components that measure how much the price is fluctuating.
-Bollinger Bands, ATR (Average True Range), and Keltner Channels help assess market volatility.
-Entry guards like Min Move Guard and ATR Regime Guard use volatility metrics to ensure favourable trading conditions.
+Bollinger Bands, ATR (Average True Range), Keltner Channels, the Squeeze Detector (Bollinger inside Keltner), Volatility Regime Classifier, and ATR Percentage Filter (ATRP) help assess market volatility and breakout potential.
+Entry guards like Min Move Guard, ATR Regime Guard, and Volatility Spike Guard use volatility metrics to ensure favourable trading conditions.

 Volume / Market Structure

-Components that analyse trading volume and order flow.
-OBV (On-Balance Volume), VWAP (Volume Weighted Average Price), CVD (Cumulative Volume Delta), Volume Spike, and Liquidity Sweep provide insight into the strength behind price movements and potential supply/demand imbalances.
+Components that analyse trading volume, order flow, and market sentiment.
+MFI (Money Flow Index), OBV (On-Balance Volume), VWAP (Volume Weighted Average Price), CVD (Cumulative Volume Delta), Volume Spike, Liquidity Sweep, Funding Rate, Open Interest Divergence, OI-Weighted Volume Pressure, and Funding Rate Velocity provide insight into the strength behind price movements, positioning, and potential supply/demand imbalances.

 Mean Reversion

 Components designed for strategies that bet on prices returning to a mean.
-Z-Score of Price and RSI Divergence identify when prices have deviated significantly from their average and may be due for a reversal.
+Williams %R, Z-Score of Price, and RSI Divergence identify when prices have deviated significantly from their average and may be due for a reversal.

 Risk / Execution

 Exit rules that manage position risk and determine when to close trades.
-Hard Stop Loss, Take Profit, Trailing Stop, Time Stop, and Signal Flip Exit all define different conditions under which a position should be closed to either protect capital or lock in gains.
+Hard Stop Loss, Take Profit, Trailing Stop, Break-Even Stop, Chandelier Exit, Volatility Exit, Time Stop, and Signal Flip Exit all define different conditions under which a position should be closed to either protect capital or lock in gains.

 Combination Modes